-EPILEPSIA is the scientific journal of the ILAE and the leading journal in the field of epilepsy.
-It is published by Blackwell and edited by an Editor-in-Chief (or as currently two joint Editors-in-Chief; P Schwartzkroin, S Shorvon) who appoint also an editorial board and associate editors.
-EPILEPSIA was started in 1909, and currently is published on a monthly basis.
+Epilepsia is the scientific journal of the ILAE and the leading journal in the field of epilepsy.
+It is published by Blackwell and edited by an Editor-in-Chief (or as currently two joint Editors-in-Chief; P. Schwartzkroin, S. Shorvon) who appoint an editorial board and associate editors.
+Epilepsia was started in 1909, and currently is published monthly.
 It has an annual turnover of \$1.4 dollars, a subscription base of 10649 (consortia, individual and institutional), and in 2005 399,814 articles were downloaded from its online hosts.